JGTools/TTT3D/docs/README.md

 ## Features

-- Lightweight library for managing transform transitions
+- :heavy_check_mark: Lightweight library for managing transform transitions
-- Written in TypeScript
+- :heavy_check_mark: Simple and flexible way to animate 3D objects
-- Simple and flexible way to animate 3D objects
+- :heavy_check_mark: Can be used with any 3D library
-- Can be used with any 3D library
+- :blue_square: Written in TypeScript

 ## Installation